Amphibian303/Reserve-Rights-Protocol/README.md

 "This itself is a fully functional product with a growing user-base, but it's just the start of our product vision.
 We plan to extend this cash-in and cash-out network to span the entire globe.
 We also plan to go way beyond just offering users the ability to make basic transactions – think payroll, automated cross-currency transactions, incoming and outgoing card payments, and so on."

-In the last week of March 2021, Reserve was the #1 most downloaded finance app in Venezuela, surpassing100,000 total downloads.
+In the last week of March 2021, Reserve was the #1 most downloaded finance app in Venezuela, surpassing 100,000 total downloads.
 ---
 ## The Technology